Saturday 15 May 1pm-5pm AEST and Sunday 16 May 9am-12.30pm AEST (online)

-All sessions will be held online and will include time for your questions which can be submitted in advance as well as during the sessions.
+All sessions will be held online and will include time for your questions.

-The conference is hosted by TSA.
+The conference is hosted by TSA and we warmly welcome the participation of TSCNZ.
 Development of the program has been done in consultation with an expert steering committee who have kindly volunteered their time and expertise.

 TSA thanks the members of our conference steering committee for helping us to develop the conference program: